User Commands lftp(1)

 ftp:verify-address (boolean)

-prevent data connection spoofing which can lead to data
+This can possibly prevent data connection spoofing which can lead to data corruption.

-do not set outgoing address on data socket, so it is
+when they do not set outgoing address on data socket, so it is disabled by default.

 ftp:verify-port (boolean)

-tion spoofing by users of remote host.
-Unfortunately,
+bly prevent data connection spoofing by users of remote host.
+Unfortunately, too many

 ftp:web-mode (boolean)